git-town/git-town/tools/videos/01-intro/script.md

 ## Part 1: summarize and take-aways

-Git Town is a free and open-source application that adds a few missing commands to Git.
+Git Town is a free and open-source application that makes using Git in large teams easier.

-These new Git commands allow you to manage Git branches much more efficiently than is possible with the standard Git commands and more accurately than when doing it manually.

 Git Town reduces and often completely eliminates merge conflicts.
-It can also save you from losing work after accidentally running a wrong Git command.
+It can also save you from losing work after accidentally running a wrong command.

-While executing Git commands for you,
-Git Town stays true to Git's nature as a flexible and powerful tool that doesn't force you into one particular way of using it.
+It does that while staying true to Git's nature as a flexible and powerful tool that doesn't force you into one particular way of using it.

 Git Town is useful when using it just by yourself
-And it really shines in collaborative scenarios when you write code together with other developers.
+And it really shines when you write code together with other people.

-Let's see it in action!
+Let me show you how it works!

 ## Part 2: creating feature branches

 Here is a software project that I work on.
-Let's start hacking and build a new feature!
+Let's start hacking on a new feature!

 (( run 01.sh ))